ros2/demos/lifecycle/README.rst

 * lifecycle_service_client

 The ``lifecycle_talker`` represents a managed node and publishes according to which state the node is in.
-We split the tasks of the talker node into separate pieces and execute them as followed.
+We split the tasks of the talker node into separate pieces and execute them as follows:

 #. configuring: We initialize our publisher and timer
 #. activate: We activate the publisher and timer in order to enable a publishing
 #. deactivate: We stop the publisher and timer
 #. cleanup: We destroy the publisher and timer

-The principle is implemented in this demo as the typical talker/listener demo.
+This demo shows a typical talker/listener pair of nodes.
 However, imagine a real scenario with attached hardware which may have a rather long booting phase, i.e. a laser or camera.
 One could imagine bringing up the device driver in the configuring state, start and stop only the publishing of the device's data in active/deactive state, and only in the cleanup/shutdown state actually shutdown the device.